-5.3.10.1 Submittal Review and Construction Administration Services required to be performed by the A/E:
+5.3.11.1 Submittal Review and Construction Administration Services required to be performed by the A/E:

-- Consultations: A/E shall consult with, advise the University on all technical matters and act as the University's representative in dealing with the Contractor on all such matters.
-The University's instructions to Contractor(s) can be issued through the A/E, who has authority to act on behalf of the University to the extent provided in the General Conditions except as otherwise provided in writing. - Interpretations and Clarifications: The A/E shall issue all necessary interpretations and clarifications of the Contract Documents and in connection therewith prepare any necessary field orders and Change Orders. - Field and Change Orders: Issue Field Orders and assist the University in preparing and issuing Change Orders.
-Where the University has modified the A/E Contract to reduce the A/E's Construction Phase services, the following shall apply: - Any matters of a technical nature which affect the integrity of the exterior architectural, structural or fire safety systems or which affect the integrity or operation of the mechanical, plumbing, or electrical systems shall be reviewed and certified by the A/E before a Field Order or Change Order is issued. - Field Orders on non-technical matters such as landscaping, finishes, colors, and similar items, which do not affect the exterior architectural appearance or the structural, fire safety, mechanical, plumbing, or electrical system integrity, may be handled by the University. - Shop Drawings: The A/E shall review and approve (with or without conditions), reject or take other appropriate action on Shop Drawings and other submittals required of the Contractor on a timely basis.
+- 1. Consultations: A/E shall consult with and advise the University on all technical matters and act as the University's representative in dealing with the Contractor on all such matters.
+The University's instructions to Contractor(s) can be issued through the A/E, who has authority to act on behalf of the University to the extent provided in the General Conditions except as otherwise provided in writing. - 2.
+Interpretations and Clarifications: The A/E shall issue all necessary interpretations and clarifications of the Contract Documents and in connection therewith prepare any necessary field orders and Change Orders. - 3.
+Field and Change Orders: Issue Field Orders and assist the University in preparing and issuing Change Orders.
+When the change order (HECO-11) the A/E shall affirm the reason category noted on part 3 of the HECO-11a.
+Where the University has modified the A/E Contract to reduce the A/E's Construction Phase services, the following shall apply: - 4.
+Any matters of a technical nature which affect the integrity of the exterior architectural, structural or fire safety systems or which affect the integrity or operation of the mechanical, plumbing, or electrical systems shall be reviewed and certified by the A/E before a Field Order or Change Order is issued. - 5.
+Field Orders on non-technical matters such as landscaping, finishes, colors, and similar items which do not affect the exterior architectural appearance or the structural, fire safety, mechanical, plumbing, or electrical system integrity may be handled by the University. - 6.
+Shop Drawings: The A/E shall review and approve (with or without conditions), reject or take other appropriate action on Shop Drawings and other submittals required of the Contractor on a timely basis.
 The A/E shall review for conformance with the Project design concept and compliance with the information given in the Contract Documents.
-Such reviews and approvals or other action shall not extend to means, methods, techniques, sequences or construction procedures or safety precautions and programs incident thereto. - Equals: The A/E shall evaluate and determine the acceptability of any substitutes equal materials or equipment proposed by Contractor. - Structural and Special Inspections: The A/E shall provide the services described in section 8.15 of this Manual relating to proper installation of structural systems on the project, including the review of applicable inspection and test reports by the University's Project Inspector.
-This is not meant to take the place of the 3rd party testing required by the HECO6 A&B. - Contractor Claims: The A/E shall act as initial interpreter of the requirements of the Contract Documents and judge of the acceptability of the work hereunder and shall make recommendations to the University on all Contractor claims relating to the acceptability of the work or the interpretation of the requirements of the Contract Documents pertaining to the execution and progress of the work.
+Such reviews and approvals or other action shall not extend to means, methods, techniques, sequences or construction procedures or safety precautions and programs incident thereto. - 7.
+Equals: The A/E shall evaluate and determine the acceptability of any substitutes equal materials or equipment proposed by Contractor. - 8.
+Structural and Special Inspections: The A/E shall provide the services described in section 8.15 of this Manual relating to proper installation of structural systems on the project, including the review of applicable inspection and test reports by the University's Project Inspector.
+This is not meant to take the place of the 3rd party testing required by the CO-6 a&b.

+9. Contractor Claims: The A/E shall act as initial interpreter of the requirements of the Contract Documents and judge of the acceptability of the work hereunder and shall make recommendations to the University on all Contractor claims relating to the acceptability of the work or the interpretation of the requirements of the Contract Documents pertaining to the execution and progress of the work.